stashed/docs/docs/guides/latest/auto-backup/pvc.md

   tempDir: {}
 ```

 Notice that the `spec.target.ref` is pointing to the `nfs-pvc` PVC.
-Also, notice that the `spec.target.directories` field has been populated with the information we had provided in `stash.appscode.com/target-directories` annotation.
+Also, notice that the `spec.target.paths` field has been populated with the information we had provided in `stash.appscode.com/target-paths` annotation.

 **Wait for BackupSession:**